 This story is part of Tech for a Better World, stories about the diverse teams creating products, apps and services to improve our lives and society.
-The game developer’s been awarded patents for easy communication, among other things.

 In EA’s case, it’s allowing free use of its accessibility-related patents and hoping to encourage similar cooperation across the tech industry.
 “When you patent a technology or idea, you publish technical information that would otherwise have never been accessible to the public,” Bruzzo added.
 “This equips developers with the know-how to advance the state of the art in game development.”